-The Jurassic Coast is a World Heritage Site and a jewel in the crown of the world’s natural places.
+The Jurassic Coast is an UNESCO World Heritage Site and a jewel in the crown of the world’s natural places.
 Anyone who knows it, knows that it is somewhere to stand and stare through the millions of years of time and just say ‘wow’.
 Others will recognise that it is a World Heritage Site and expect to find it ‘outstanding’.

 “The World Heritage Site [status] is an extremely prestigious but well-earned distinction for the Jurassic Coast.
 It is indeed of worldwide importance and a place of great fascination to anyone interested in the history of life on this planet.”

 Looking after the Site to maintain its high quality is complex, and is undertaken by a group of organisations which collectively are known as the ‘Jurassic Coast Partnership’, and has been given this responsibility by the UK Government.
 Find out more about who looks after the Jurassic Coast.

 It is our vision that World Heritage Status in Dorset and East Devon will inspire people to:

 - Safeguard the Site for future generations in the best possible condition

 - Celebrate, understand and enjoy it, and;

 - Help World Heritage become a vibrant strand of the life of Dorset and East Devon, benefiting local people, visitors and the environment

 Aims of The Jurassic Coast Trust

 - To Protect the Site’s Outstanding Universal Value and setting.